-• The provision of sustainable urban drainage is not shown on the layout.
-The applicant must show that there is no double counting of open space and SUDs and that whilst it is desirable for the SUDs provision to adjoin the open space it does not form part of the open space provision.
+The provision of sustainable urban drainage is integral to the open space on the site.
+The applicant must show that there is no double counting and that whilst it is desirable for the SUDs provision to adjoin the open space it does not form part of the open space provision.